A Weekend in Carmel-by-the-Sea, California

 categories: Central Coast

 My impression was that I knew Carmel like a local.
 I had my favorite restaurants and shops.
-I know the quick way in the truck route (take the Carpenter exit from highway 68) to avoid what can be long delays coming in the main drag (Ocean Avenue) in the Summer.
-But, parking the car for a weekend and exploring Carmel on foot, turned out to be a very different experience and a pleasant one.
+I know the quick way in the truck route (take the Carpenter exit from Highway 68) to avoid what can be long delays coming in the main drag (Ocean Avenue) in the Summer.
+But parking the car for a weekend and exploring Carmel on foot turned out to be a very different experience and a pleasant one.

 A Village Resistant to Change

-Carmel seems to me like a village that hasn’t changed as long as I have been coming here.
-That is to say, while shops and restaurants and art galleries have come and gone the town still appears the same to me.
-This isn’t by accident.
-The city has been resistant to change since the beginning.
-In 1922, the residents were divided whether they should pave the main street or hang onto the “good old days”.
-The city still has no mail delivery, no addresses, no stoplights, and no parking meters.
+In 1922, the residents were divided on whether to pave the main street or hang onto the “good old days.”
+The city still has no mail delivery, addresses, stoplights, or parking meters.
 My host, Carrie Theis, grew up in Carmel and serves on its city council.
-She told me that the town tried to put in parking kiosks last Summer and while the system worked well, residents could not get over the sight of the kiosks, so they had to go.
+She told me that the town tried to put in parking kiosks, and while the system worked well, residents could not get over the sight of the kiosks, so they had to go.

-Looking closer the town has made some changes.
-It still does not allow big box stores, chain hotels, or Starbucks, but it did recently decide that live music and serving alcohol would be allowed in the same establishment.
 There is even now, almost unthinkably, a rooftop bar as Carmel looks to extend its appeal past the “newlywed and nearly dead” that it has been accused of appealing to historically.
-These days half the homes in Carmel are second homes so not all of its residents grew up here like Theis did, whose grandmother built the Hofsas House in 1957.
+These days, half the homes in Carmel are second homes, so not all of its residents grew up here as Theis did, whose grandmother built the Hofsas House in 1957.

 Carmel Bay Company